DepravitiesFinest/DepravitiesFinest/README.md

 ---

 ## About Me
-I’m a developer focused on turning ideas into reality.
+I’m a developer focused on creating anything that I can think of.
-I enjoy pushing concepts past their limits and shaping them into something functional and visually clean.
+I like pushing ideas past their limits and turning them into something functional and cool looking - (I try).

 ---

 ## What I Do
-- Develop creative and unconventional systems
+- Develop creative and sometimes unconventional things
-- Build first, optimize later
+- Build first, fix later - (Maybe)
-- Experiment with ideas that most people avoid

 ---